 For Orchids, pick a balanced and complete all-purpose flower fertilizer.
 Fertilizer that contains balanced amounts of nitrogen, phosphorus, and potassium (NPK).

 You can find 10-10-10 NPK formulation or 20-20-20 NPK formulation.
-Orchid can not take non-urea fertilizer.
+Orchids can not take non-urea fertilizer.
 This is because non-urea fertilizers will provide Nitrogen to the Orchid.

 List of the best fertilizer for Orchids.

-This fertilizer is ready to use spray bottle fertilizer available in 236 millilitres.
-If your Orchid plant had stopped blooming, and leaves were fading out, this ready to use fertilizer product can solve the problem and help Orchid plant come back to vibrant life.
+- This fertilizer is ready to use spray bottle fertilizer available in 236 milliliters.
+If your Orchid plant had stopped blooming, and leaves were fading out, this ready-to-use fertilizer product can solve the problem and help the Orchid plant come back to vibrant life.
+So, if you are looking for fertilizer for orchids to bloom, this is the one to choose.

-All you have to do is to spray onto roots, leaves, roots, and soil of Orchids one time every week.
+- All you have to do is to spray onto roots, leaves, roots, and soil of Orchids one time every week.
 Do not apply to blooms.
+A good combination of watering and fertilizing orchids.

-This spray fertilizer helps boost the growth of Orchids plants to provide healthier vibrant colours and beautiful bloom.
+- This spray fertilizer helps boost the growth of Orchids plants to provide healthier vibrant colors and beautiful bloom.
 You must be committed to regular spray every 7 days to get the desired effect because it is very easy to apply.

 3. Orchid Love – The World’s Greatest Orchid Food!
 Orchid Fertilizer

-This fertilizer product is a liquid fertilizer available in 1 gallon (3.79 litres) and 32 ounces (0.95 litres) of the bottle.
-This product helps with Orchid that bloom and rebloom after the initial bloom.
+- This fertilizer product is a liquid fertilizer available in 1 gallon (3.79 liters) and 32 ounces (0.95 liters) of the bottle.
+This product helps with Orchids that bloom and rebloom after the initial bloom.

-If you experience the Orchid drop after initial bloom and never seem to bloom again, this product can help with that.
+- If you experience the Orchid drop after initial bloom and never seem to bloom again, this product can help with that.
 The result is the roots will be healthy.
 The plump and the leaves were green and thick.
-Flowers were gorgeous.
+The flowers were gorgeous.

-It is easy to use.
-Just mix 1 to 2 ounces (75.6 gram) with 1 gallon (3.79 litres) of water then apply to the Orchid plant.
-The mixture will provide Orchids plant with the nutrients and hormones for resulting in healthy growth and strong root systems.
+- It is easy to use.
+Just mix 1 to 2 ounces (75.6 gram) with 1 gallon (3.79 liters) of water then apply to the Orchid plant.
+The mixture will provide Orchids plants with the nutrients and hormones for resulting in healthy growth and strong root systems.

-It an awesome fertilizer that any gardeners will satisfy with the result.
-1 gallon (3.79 litres) of concentrate- makes as much as 128 gallons (484.53 l).
+- It an awesome fertilizer that any gardener will satisfy with the result.
+1 gallon (3.79 liters) of concentrate- makes as much as 128 gallons (484.53 l).
 It comes with a new deodorize formula.

-This product is formulated to provide long-lasting flowers.
+- This product is formulated to provide long-lasting flowers.
 With both mineral and organic.
-You can easily spray Orchids onto its foliar and root and can be used for all kinds of Orchid.
+You can easily spray Orchids onto their foliar and root and can be used for all kinds of orchids.

-Because Orchids feed on rainwater and air, this fertilizer can promote this natural environment of Orchids.
+- Because Orchids feed on rainwater and air, this fertilizer can promote the natural environment of Orchids.
 If sprayed over the foliage, it will supply nutrition to the plant and aiding to make humidity.

-Spray the plant in downwards way through the bark.
+- Spray the plant downwards way through the bark.
 Do this in repetition several times around the surface.
 Spray just all foliage, but not the flowers.

 5. Grow More All-Purpose Premium Orchid Fertilizer

-This fertilizer product is 20-20-20 NPK formulation.
+- This fertilizer product is a 20-20-20 NPK formulation.
 It is available in 1.25 pounds (0.57 kilogram) jar.
 It is derived from Copper, Iron, Molybdenum, Manganese, and Zinc.

-With the formulation, this fertilizer provides a balanced supply of Nitrogen, Phosphate, and Potash.
+- With the formulation, this orchid food 20-20-20 fertilizer provides a balanced supply of Nitrogen, Phosphate, and Potash.
 It comes in the form of granules fertilizer.

-Mix 1 teaspoon of granules with 1 gallon (3.79 litres) of water.
-Soak the mixture to the soil every 10 days to 2 weeks.
-You will see a vibrant colour flower and a strong roots system as a result.
+- Mix 1 teaspoon of granules with 1 gallon (3.79 liters) of water.
+Soak the mixture into the soil every 10 days to 2 weeks.
+You will see a vibrant color flower and a strong root system as a result.

 Buying an orchid is easy.
 It’s just like buying another plant.
-You can pick one up from speciality growers and websites.
+You can pick one up from specialty growers and websites.

-Before purchasing one either from websites or speciality Orchid growers, you should take little steps to make sure you get a healthy plant possible.
-Those plants that can survive its first bloom and rebloom again.
+Before purchasing one either from websites or specialty Orchid growers, you should take little steps to make sure you get a healthy plant possible.
+Those plants can survive their first bloom and rebloom again.

 Start with a healthy Orchid